Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{Tor Circuit Padding Framework}

-The Tor Circuit Padding Framework is a framework for implementing padding in Tor circuits, as the name suggests.
-It is closely integrated into the Tor C-codebase.
+As the name suggests, the Tor Circuit Padding Framework is a framework for implementing padding in Tor circuits.
+It is closely integrated into Tor's C codebase.
 Clients can negotiate fixed hardcoded ``padding machines'' with relays in the network.
 At the time of writing, while the framework is deployed as part of Tor, only two small padding machines are active in the network~\cite{circpad}.
 Their goal is to hide the setup of client-side onion service circuits, making them produce the same sequence of cells as non-onion circuits.

-Comparing Maybenot to the Tor Circuit Padding Framework, the main differences are that Maybenot is designed to be integrated into a wide range of protocols and is written in Rust as a library.
+Comparing Maybenot to the Tor Circuit Padding Framework, the main differences are that Maybenot is designed to be integrated into a wide range of protocols, is written in Rust as a library, and includes a richer set of features.
 The Tor Circuit Padding Framework is closely tied to Tor and supports negotiation of padding machines, which Maybenot considers out of scope.
-Maybenot machines support probabilistic state transitions, blocking actions, associated bypass and replace flags, and variable length padding.
-Maybenot also supports more distributions, but removes support for histograms.
+Maybenot machines support probabilistic transitions, padding, blocking, and associated bypass/replace flags, counters, timers, and signaling.
+Maybenot also has more distributions but removes support for histograms.
 Finally, Maybenot does not support RTT-based estimates as offsets for timers.
-RTT-based estimates and histograms are removed because of the lack of identified use cases, simplifying Maybenot.
+RTT-based estimates and histograms are excluded due to a lack of identified use cases, simplifying Maybenot.